 Processors are the main deciding factor behind your PC’s overall performance and are generally the most confusing component to compare.
 There are a multitude of factors to consider for a processor, ranging from the speed of the processor to how many cores the processor has.
 The key factor to focus on for your processor will mainly come from the applications you’re running, such as whether the program is designed to take advantage of the multiple cores.

 For standard office work and general workstation use, a typical i3 or i5 is usually more than adequate.
-If you are performing more complex calculations, such as CAD design or Photo/Video editing, a higher-end i7 or maybe even Xeon processor is worth the investment.
+If you are performing more complex calculations, such as CAD design or Photo/Video editing, a higher-end i7 or maybe even i9 processor is worth the investment.
 For a more in-depth article about processors, check out “What’s the difference between Intel’s i3, i5 and i7 processors?“

 5. Do you need a dedicated graphics card?

 Graphics cards tend to only help performance when it comes to multimedia-based tasks such as video editing or 3D modeling, so having one is not necessarily required if the PC in question is only used for office-type applications.
 Over the years, onboard video has improved to a point where a stand alone graphics card isn’t needed for most business uses.